YeZhao/phase-space-planner-locomotion/README.md

 This is a MATLAB algorithm implementation of the demos in the following paper:

-Ye Zhao, Benito Fernandez and Luis Sentis. "[Robust Optimal Planning and Control of Non-Periodic Bipedal Walking with A Centroidal Momentum Model](https://dl.dropboxusercontent.com/u/54795992/IJRR-ROPSPlanning.pdf)," The International Journal of Robotics Research.
-Accepted.
-2017.
+Ye Zhao, Benito Fernandez and Luis Sentis. "[Robust Optimal Planning and Control of Non-Periodic Bipedal Walking with A Centroidal Momentum Model](https://arxiv.org/pdf/1708.06345.pdf)," The International Journal of Robotics Research.
+36(11): 1211-1243.
+September, 2017.

 A demo video is linked [here](https://youtu.be/eSqQS4z7EYA).